 The hotel accommodates pets in all rooms for a fee (Studios: US$150, Suites: US$200).
 There’s a maximum of two pets a room, and each must be less than 18kg.
 You get a free kit for your fur baby at check-in, too, which includes a bed, water and food dish.
 See more pet-friendly hotels in Riviera Maya.

-Cots are available on request; there’s a children’s menu at the restaurant and for in-room dining; and babysitting is $25 an hour, plus a $40 transportation fee.
+Cots are available on request; there’s a children’s menu and a kids club open daily from 9am to 5pm.
+Babysitting is $25 an hour, plus a $40 transportation fee.

 Two- and three-bedroom suites have connecting options.